Olga Constantinovna of Russia: World War I

 In contrast to Olga, her eldest son, King Constantine I of Greece, was determined to follow a policy of neutrality.
 His maternal relations were Russian, and his wife was the sister of Kaiser Wilhelm II of Germany.
 His policy brought him into conflict with Prime Minister Eleftherios Venizelos, who favored the Allies.
 Constantine was soon accused of being a Germanophile and the Athenian government was regarded with suspicion in London and Paris.
 In what became known as the National Schism, Venizelos established a parallel government in Thessaloniki in opposition to Constantine.

-On the collapse of the Tsarist rule in February 1917, Olga's sister-in-law left Pavlovsk with her family, but Olga stayed, soon to be almost alone except for a single young domestic named Anna Egorova.
+On the collapse of the Tsarist rule in February 1917, Olga stayed at Pavlovsk Palace, protected by her status as a foreign sovereign, soon to be almost alone except for a single young domestic named Anna Egorova.
 (After the Revolution, Egorova entered the service of Prince Christopher of Greece and became the governess of his son, Michael.)
-Short of food, the two women were limited to eating a little dry bread soaked in poor quality oil.
-Their safety was far from assured, and a few days after the October Revolution, Bolsheviks invaded and ransacked the palace.
-Olga was physically unharmed.
-She accepted the need to leave Russia, but the Bolsheviks refused to let her go and diplomatic help from Greece was not forthcoming in the aftermath of the National Schism.
+Cut off from Greece with poor communications, their safety was far from assured, and Bolshevik gossip accused them of storing weapons.
+Olga accepted the need to leave Russia, but the Bolsheviks refused to let her go and diplomatic help from Greece was not forthcoming in the aftermath of the National Schism.
 In June, Constantine had been deposed and exiled to Switzerland.
 As the Allies did not wish to establish a Greek republic or see Crown Prince George succeed his father, Constantine was replaced on the throne by his second son, Alexander, who was thought to be more favorable to the Allies and more malleable than his older brother.
 Venizelos held power and the supporters of the deposed king were arrested or executed.